 How to make Half Double Crochet (HDC) - Two Ways

-HDC is a speedy stitch where you pull yarn through all three loops at the end, but the YO vs YU difference occurs in the middle and influences how the finished stitch looks.
+HDC is a quick stitch where you yarn over, insert your hook, pull up a loop, and then pull through all three loops at once.
+The YO vs. YU difference happens in the middle and affects how the stitch behaves

 ![]() |